harness/developer-hub/docs/platform/2_Delegates/install-delegates/docker-delegate-to-ecs-fargate.md

 Create an ECS cluster.
 Use an EC2 instance type with networking.

-For more information, see [EC2 instance types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.
+For more information, go to [EC2 instance types](https://aws.amazon.com/ec2/instance-types/) in the AWS documentation.

 ### Create the task definition